Interstate 84 (Oregon–Utah): History

 The Portland to Utah corridor was proposed as one of the national "toll superhighways" in a 1939 report by the Bureau of Public Roads.
 It was formally included in the Interstate Highway System, created in 1956, and was originally proposed to be numbered as Interstate 82; however, it was never signed with this designation, and the Interstate 82 designation was later assigned to a different road that connects Ellensburg, Washington, to Yakima, Washington, the Tri-Cities region, and Hermiston, Oregon.
 The freeway was assigned the designation of I-80N in the 1958 plan, in part to correspond with US 30.
 The Portland segment of then-I-80N was proposed to run on the Mount Hood Freeway and a section of I-205.
 Plans for this were officially dropped in 1974 after a successful freeway revolt.

 The American Association of State Highway and Transportation Officials established guidelines recommending that "suffixed" highways, such as I-80N, be renumbered.
 In 1977, Idaho officials recommended that I-80N be renumbered to I-84.
 The motion was seconded by officials in Utah (who initially proposed this as I-82), but opposed by Oregon and Washington.
 The motion passed on July 7, 1977, and the states were given until July 1, 1980, to implement a coordinated renumbering strategy.
 After renumbering, I-84 violated the Interstate Highway Numbering Convention by being south of the modern incarnation of I-82.

 Major intersections

+All junctions with US 30 are not listed.